autowarefoundation/autoware.universe/planning/behavior_path_planner/autoware_behavior_path_lane_change_module/README.md

 The following figures demonstrate different situations under which will or will not be triggered:

-1. Delay lane change will be triggered as there is sufficient distance ahead.
+- Delay lane change will be triggered as there is sufficient distance ahead.

 ![delay lane change 1](./images/delay_lane_change_1.drawio.svg)

-2. Delay lane change will NOT be triggered as there is no sufficient distance ahead.
+- Delay lane change will NOT be triggered as there is no sufficient distance ahead.

 ![delay lane change 2](./images/delay_lane_change_2.drawio.svg)

-3. Delay lane change will be triggered by fist NPC as there is sufficient distance ahead.
+- Delay lane change will be triggered by fist NPC as there is sufficient distance ahead.

 ![delay lane change 3](./images/delay_lane_change_3.drawio.svg)

-4. Delay lane change will be triggered by second NPC as there is sufficient distance ahead.
+- Delay lane change will be triggered by second NPC as there is sufficient distance ahead.

 ![delay lane change 4](./images/delay_lane_change_4.drawio.svg)

-5. Delay lane change will NOT be triggered as there is no sufficient distance ahead.
+- Delay lane change will NOT be triggered as there is no sufficient distance ahead.

 ![delay lane change 5](./images/delay_lane_change_5.drawio.svg)

 #### Collision Check

 To ensure the safety of the lane change candidate path an RSS check is performed against the surrounding predicted objects.
-More details on the collision check implementaion can be found in [safety check utils explanation](../autoware_behavior_path_planner_common/docs/behavior_path_planner_safety_check.md)
+More details on the collision check implementation can be found in [safety check utils explanation](../autoware_behavior_path_planner_common/docs/behavior_path_planner_safety_check.md)

 ##### Collision Check In Prepare Phase